stephanmax/coursera-game_development_for_modern_platforms/README.md

-# coursera-game_development_for_modern_platforms
+# Coursera’s "Game Development for Modern Platforms"
-My deliverables created within the scope of Coursera's "Game Development for Modern Platforms" MOOC
+My deliverables created within the scope of Coursera's MOOC of the same name